SESAR Innovation Days

 In third place, Leonid SEDOV, Linköping University, was recognised for his research on capacity estimations and route planning for the management of dense drone traffic in very low level (VLL) uncontrolled airspace.

-Javier Alberto Perez Castan, Universidad Politécnica de Madrid was awarded the second place for his research into continuous descent climb operations in high-density scenarios to reduce the environmental impact of traffic approaching airports.
+Javier Alberto Perez Castan from Universidad Politécnica de Madrid was awarded the second place for his research into continuous climb operations in high-density scenarios to reduce the capacity and safety impact of traffic around airports.

 Finally, this year’s top award went to Junzi Sun, Delft University of Technology, for his novel scientific approaches to modelling different aspects of aircraft performance.
 Rooted in the philosophy of open data and open models, the results of this research provide a framework that enables more transparency and comparability for future ATM research.

 The 2019 edition of the SESAR Innovation Days will take place at the

 Coordinates: 37°59′57″N 23°49′04″E and How to get there